ambergiselle/PickYourMeal/README.md

   * Food Basket
     - This page displays the total nutrition level, calorie intake and total spendings of the user's meal.

+  This project was jointly created with my nice human friends.